 Overall chicken parmesan does require a little work.
 Breading the chicken requires a method of dredging in flour, egg and a bread crumb mixture.
 The beauty of this method is once you get it down you can play with the flavor profiles.
 You can season your bread crumbs however you see fit.
 In this recipe I stick with a typical Italian flavor but you could do a Mexican inspired breaded chicken or even an Asian style depending on what ingredients you use.
 Once you get the method down you can use it in other dishes.

-Normally chicken parm recipes call for the chicken to be fried which results in lots of fat added to the dish.
-For my version of the recipe, I quickly pan fry the chicken in a little olive oil to brown it up.
+Usually chicken parm recipes call for the chicken to be fried which results in lots of fat added to the dish.
+But for my version of the recipe, I quickly pan fry the chicken in a little olive oil to brown it up.
 Finally I top the chicken with the vodka sauce and some fresh mozzarella cheese finish in the oven to make it a healthier dish.

 Like most recipes I make I usually try to figure out how to incorporate some greens.
 Broccoli is a great addition to this pasta and there is not much extra work to add it in.
 While the pasta is cooking and about half way cooked I just throw the broccoli in with pasta.
 Not to mention it saves on washing an extra dish.